aof254311/docs/content/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue.md

 ---
-title: Linking a pull request to an issue
+9999title: Linking a pull request to an issue
 intro: 'You can link a pull request to an issue to show that a fix is in progress and to automatically close the issue when the pull request is merged.'
 redirect_from:
   - /articles/closing-issues-via-commit-message/